BredSec/CacheClearer/README.md

 # HOW TO USE
-DON'T RUN CACHECLEARER.BAT IN ADMINISTRATOR MODE, IT MIGHT DELETE FILES AND FOLDERS THAT SHOULDNT BE TOUCHED
+EXIT OUT OF ALL PROGRAMS YOU ARE USING BEFORE RUNNING THIS AS CLEARCACHER MIGHT INTERFERE RUN CACHECLEARER.BAT IN ADMINISTRATOR MODE SO IT HAS ACCESS TO THE NEEDED FILES AND FOLDERS

 CacheClearer will ask if you want to delete all of Window's "normal cache".
 Answering yes to this will delete the contents of "C:\Users\USERNAME\AppData\Local\Temp\", "C:\Windows\Temp\", "C:\Windows\SoftwareDistribution\Download\", and "C:\Windows\Prefetch\".